 Nowadays, almost everyone uses WiFi at home, workplace, or even when commuting.
 When there is no wireless network available, we connect to the mobile network.
+Does it mean that we shouldn't be concerned with the availability of network when making custom mobile apps?
+Not really.
+There are many scenarios where a short period of no connectivity can ruin your app’s "smoothness".

 Online first approach